alwinjohns/Simple-React-Redux-Example-Hello-World-Counter/README.md

-# To-Do
+# Simpel Counter

-A simple to-do app using React and Redux
+A simple counter using React and Redux